 EU legal professional privilege after Brexit

-This guidance sets out the impact of Brexit for UK solicitors in relation to EU legal professional privilege (LPP).
+This guidance sets out the impact of Brexit on English and Welsh solicitors in relation to EU legal professional privilege (LPP).

-- based in the EU who choose to provide legal advice in their capacity as UK solicitors
+- based in the EU who choose to provide legal advice in their capacity as solicitors

 - based in the UK but providing advice on cross-border EU operations